 The vast majority of TMJ disorders begin with a dislocation of the articular disk from one or both of the TMJs.
 Joints are designed to hold a cushion (in this case a flexible fibrous articular disk) between two opposing bones so those bones do not rub directly together.
 After that articular disk has become dislocated from its proper position between the jawbones, the affected TMJ functions like a door off its hinges.
 Damage can occur to the door (the lower jawbone), the door frame (the upper jawbone), or its hinges (the TMJs).

 Whiplash is one common cause of disk dislocation.
-A sudden blow that drives the head forward can also drive the condyles backward in the TMJs and cause them to strike the joint edges like the clanger in a bell, especially when the blow came without any warning which would cause the immediate clenching of the teeth to protect the lower jawbone.
+A sudden blow that drives the head forward can also drive the condyles backward in the TMJs and cause them to strike the joint edges like the clanger in a bell, especially when the blow came without any warning.
+People who see the accident coming automatically clench their teeth, which makes the teeth more prone to damage but less likely to injure the TMJs.

 JAW MUSCLE TIGHTNESS